About Our Graduate Teacher Education Program

 Given the tremendous sociological changes in our modern world, teachers are now social change agents, collaborating within the home and community to address issues like literacy and diversity.
 It’s both the social and ethical responsibility of today’s teacher to make a difference in the classroom, and we’re ready to help!

-EMU’s teacher education programs are accredited by the National Council for Accreditation of Teacher Education by the Council for Accreditation of Educator Preparation (CAEP).
+EMU’s teacher education programs are accredited by the National Council for Accreditation of Teacher Education through the Council for Accreditation of Educator Preparation (CAEP).

 Course Offerings Year-Round

 We offer courses in several locations as well as online!
-An EMU graduate education remains an excellent value in the higher education marketplace at $465 per semester hour, whether you’re working on a degree, a certificate, recertification, or professional development.
+At our main campus, an EMU graduate education remains an excellent value in the higher education marketplace at $475 per semester hour, whether you’re working on a degree, a certificate, recertification, or professional development.